anyoptimization/pymoo/README.rst

 Contact
 ********************************************************************************

-Feel free to contact me if you have any question:
+Feel free to contact me if you have any questions:

 | `Julian Blank <http://julianblank.com>`_  (blankjul [at] egr.msu.edu)
 | Michigan State University